-You must report the following online at oirportal.labour.alberta.ca/pre-screening:
+You must report the following online at oirportal.labour.alberta.ca:

 - Mine or mine site incidents (Table 2 on page 7).
-Report online as soon as possible. - Potentially serious incidents (page 5).
+Report online as soon as possible. - A serious incident where there is no related injury or illness to any person.
+Report online as soon as possible.
+Note that as used here, a serious incident means: - an unplanned or uncontrolled explosion, fire or flood that had the potential to cause serious injury or illness; - a crane, derrick or hoist collapse or upset; or, - a (full or partial) building or structural collapse or failure. - Potentially serious incidents (page 5).
 Report by submitting your potentially serious incident investigation findings after your investigation is complete.